 Business Continuity Planning

-With business continuity planning, you’re focusing on the things the business needs up and running first in order to conduct regular business.
+With business continuity planning, generally speaking, you’re focusing on the critical operations that the business needs to get up and running again after a disruption in order to conduct regular business.
 If the plan is followed correctly, businesses should be able to continue to provide services to customers during or immediately after a disaster with minimal disruption.
 The plan also focuses on the needs of business partners and vendors.